Tanjy55/tp/docs/DiagramGuide.md

 - Keep shared styling in a separate include and reuse via `!include`.
 - Commit generated images if your docs site can’t render PlantUML at build time.

-For more, see the official guide: https://plantuml.com/en/starting
+For more, see the [Official docs](https://plantuml.com/en/starting)